kevinpt/lecroy-colorizer/README.txt

 Installation
 ------------
 For all platforms, installation via setup.py is provided.
-This uses the Distribute fork of setuptools and will install Distribute if it is not already present.
 After extracting the compressed archive, run the following command:

 ``> python setup.py install``